KristupasJon/Pop_OS-maintenance-script/README.md

 `pop-os-maintain.sh`

 ## NOTE
-Don't run as `sudo`.
-The script will promp you to ask for sudo.
+Don't run the script as `sudo pop-os-maintain.sh`.
 If you do, flatpak will run as sudo and there may be file permission issues.
 By design always run flatpak without `sudo`.

 ---
 ## TODO